lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

-Early in any analysis of cohort datasets, its important to get some simple summaries of the exposures by those with and without the disease.
-Even more so when there is a time component to the study, so you can identify how variables change over time.
+Getting some simple summaries of the exposures by those with and without the disease should be done early in any analysis of cohort datasets.
+Even more so when there is a time component to the study, so you can identify how variables change over time or are different between groups.

-Using what was shown in the video, calculate some means based on groupings.
+Using what was shown in the video, calculate some means based on some groupings.

 `@instructions`
 - Group the data by `followup_visit_number` and `got_cvd` using the `dplyr` function `group_by()`.
-- Calculate the mean for `body_mass_index`. `total_cholesterol`, and `currently_smokes` using `summarize()` and `mean()`.
+- Calculate the mean for `body_mass_index`, `currently_smokes`, and `total_cholesterol`  using `summarize()` and `mean()`.
 - Make sure that `mean()` drops `NA` values by setting the `na.rm` argument to `TRUE`.

 `@hint`